 - Claustrophobic feelings due to the mask

 Although these can lead to poor compliance, they don’t always.
-It’s often possible for people to overcome these side effects to have a good experience with CPAP.
+It’s often possible for people to overcome these side effects to have a good experience with CPAP, especially with support from their doctor or Omaha sleep dentist.

-Fortunately, CPAP isn’t the only obstructive sleep apnea treatment available.
+Fortunately, CPAP isn’t the only obstructive sleep apnea treatment available in Omaha.
 If you try CPAP and find you can’t comply with it, or, based on the factors above you don’t think you’d be able to comply with it, oral appliance therapy offers a good treatment alternative.
+At the Advanced Dental Sleep Treatment Center in Omaha, we work hard to assess the potential benefits of oral appliance therapy before fitting you with an appliance.
+Modern imaging of your jaw and airway help us determine whether oral appliance therapy will work for you.

 Whether you’re looking for a treatment alternative or just want to know about all the options available, we can help.